nshkrdotcom/synapse/README.md

-# Axon: Elixir-Powered AI Agent Orchestration
+# Synapse: Elixir-Powered AI Agent Orchestration

 ## Overview

-**Axon** is a robust and scalable AI agent orchestration framework built on the power of Elixir and the BEAM VM.
+**Synapse** is a robust and scalable AI agent orchestration framework built on the power of Elixir and the BEAM VM.
 It leverages the strengths of **Erlang/OTP** for concurrency, fault tolerance, and distributed computing to manage and coordinate a network of AI agents.
-While providing first-class integration with Python, Axon is designed to support polyglot architectures, empowering developers to build sophisticated, multi-agent systems that harness the best of both worlds.
+While providing first-class integration with Python, Synapse is designed to support polyglot architectures, empowering developers to build sophisticated, multi-agent systems that harness the best of both worlds.

-Axon draws inspiration from `pydantic-ai`, a Python library that combines the structured data validation of Pydantic with the dynamic capabilities of LLMs.
-However, Axon is not merely a port; it's a reimagining of agent orchestration in the context of Elixir's unique capabilities.
+Synapse draws inspiration from `pydantic-ai`, a Python library that combines the structured data validation of Pydantic with the dynamic capabilities of LLMs.
+However, Synapse is not merely a port; it's a reimagining of agent orchestration in the context of Elixir's unique capabilities.

 ## Core Principles

-*   **Elixir-First Orchestration:** Elixir's OTP principles (supervision trees, GenServers, message passing) form the foundation of Axon's agent management.
+*   **Elixir-First Orchestration:** Elixir's OTP principles (supervision trees, GenServers, message passing) form the foundation of Synapse's agent management.
 *   **Polyglot Design:** Seamlessly integrate Python agents (built with `pydantic-ai` or other frameworks) and potentially other languages, taking advantage of their specific strengths.
 *   **Scalability and Fault Tolerance:** Leverage the BEAM VM's inherent capabilities to build systems that can scale effortlessly and gracefully handle failures.
 *   **Developer Ergonomics:** Provide a clean, Elixir-idiomatic API for defining, managing, and interacting with agents.